 Recommendations from the Staff

-Kamakura Prince Hotel has everything you need to make your honeymoon as memorable as possible.
+Kamakura Prince Hotel has everything you need to make your honeymoon in Tokyo as memorable as possible.
 During the day, photographers are available for on-location photo shoots to capture all of the special memories as you explore the beach and surrounding temples.
 At night, couples can enjoy Le Trianon’s anniversary course; featuring foie gras, filets, and locally-caught shrimp.

 Kamakura Prince Hotel鎌倉プリンスホテル